ropensci-review-tools/ropensci-review-tools/docs/dashboard/functions/review_status.md

-# `review_status`

-Generate a summary report for incoming Editor-in-Charge of current state of all open software-review issues.
+# Generate a summary report for incoming Editor-in-Charge of current state of

 ## Description

 Generate a summary report for incoming Editor-in-Charge of current state of all open software-review issues.

 ## Usage